1840 & Company official logo

 Share

-In today’s rapidly evolving modern landscape, the art of closing deals has transcended beyond face-to-face interactions and entered the realm of remote work.
-As businesses grapple with the complexities of global markets and customer expectations, the concept of remote closing emerges as a pivotal strategy.
+Curious to learn more about remote closing?
+In today’s modern world, the art of closing deals has transcended beyond the traditional face-to-face meetings and has moved towards virtual and remote.
+As businesses grapple with increased competition and customer expectations, the concept of remote closing emerges as an efficient new strategy.

 What is Remote Closing?

-The roles and responsibilities of a remote closer are multifaceted and extend beyond just sealing the deal.
-They are responsible for:
+The roles and responsibilities of a remote closer are multifaceted and can extend beyond just sealing the deal.
+This typically depends on the size of the company and their sales team, but remote closers are typically responsible for:

 • Nurturing client relationships through virtual channels